yamiteru/isitfast/README.md

 # Isitfast

+# Docs are outdated.
+I'm currently rewriting the whole library.
+See issue to get a bit more context.

 A modular benchmarking library with V8 warmup and CPU/RAM denoising for the most accurate and consistent results.

 You no longer have to ask yourself, "Is it fast?"
 Just benchmark it!